Gorgo is language learning that works with memory, not against it.

 Every language is built on a core vocabulary of about 1,000 words.
 Learn those well, and you cover 85% of everyday speech.

 Gorgo uses that framework as its backbone—but instead of teaching you “cat” and “dog” in isolation, we weave them into strange, unforgettable sentences.
 This way, you learn in context, not in lists.
-Most apps stop at “two beers please.”
-Cute at first, but dead ends fast.
-Gorgo skips the tourist plateau and jumps to meaningful, real phrases—rooted in the 1,000 most-used words but designed for B1–B2 learners.
+Gorgo skips the tourist plateau and jumps to real phrases.

 -